zfutura/pycheval/README.md

 Factur-X (also called ZUGFeRD in Germany) is a Franco-German standard for electronic invoices.
-Structured XML data is embedded in PDF-A/3 files, allowing invoices to be processed automatically, but still be displayed in standard PDF readers.
+Structured XML data is embedded in PDF-A/3 files, allowing invoices to be processed automatically while still being displayed in standard PDF readers.
 Factur-X supports EN 16931, the European standard for electronic invoicing.

 See the [Factur-X website (French)](https://www.factur-x.org/) or [FeRD website (German)](https://www.ferd-net.de/) for more information.

-Currently, this library supports reading and writing XML files according to Factur-X Version 1.0.07 (aka ZUGFeRD 2.3) in the profiles up to EN 16931 (Comfort).
+Currently, this library supports reading and writing XML files according to Factur-X Version 1.0.07 (aka ZUGFeRD 2.3), as well as reading PDF files containing embedded Factur-X data.
+Support for embedding XML in PDF files is planned but not yet implemented.

-Generally in scope of this library, but currently not supported are:
+The following Factur-X profiles are currently supported:

+- Minimum
+- Basic WL
+- Basic
+- EN 16931 (Comfort)

-* Extended and XRechnung profiles.
+Extended and XRechnung profiles are not yet supported.
-* Embedding the XML in PDF files.

 **Warning**: This library is still in early development.
 The API may change frequently, and not all features are implemented yet.